MicrosoftDocs/azure-dev-docs/articles/java/identity/enable-spring-boot-webapp-authentication-azure-ad-b2c.md

 > [!IMPORTANT]
 > To avoid file path length limitations on Windows, clone or extract the repository into a directory near the root of your hard drive.

 This sample comes with a preregistered application for demo purposes.
 If you'd like to use your own Azure AD B2C tenant and application, register and configure the application in the Azure portal.
-For more information, see the [Register the web app](#register-the-web-app-java-spring-webapp-auth-b2c) section.
+For more information, see the [Register the app](#register-the-app-java-spring-webapp-auth-b2c) section.
 Otherwise, continue with the steps in the [Run the sample](#run-the-sample) section.

 ### Choose the Azure AD B2C tenant where you want to create your applications